Stanstead Abbotts Drain Information Page

 Natural Flood Management

-- The EA have commissioned a consultant to undertake detailed designs of a Natural Flood Management scheme on Stanstead Abbotts Drain, which are due for completion in the autumn of 2024.
-Construction is proposed for 2025.
+• The EA have completed detailed designs of a Natural Flood Management scheme on Stanstead Abbotts Drain.

 Property Flood Resilience